KIN4520 – Recent Developments in Chinese Society

 The teaching is organized as 10 classes of 2 hours each throughout the semester.

-- At least 80 per cent attendance in class, and active participation in discussions, team work, and other activities.
+- Attendance in at least 8 out of 10 classes, and active participation in discussions, team work, and other activities.

 - At least one oral presentation in class, individually or in a team as assigned by the teacher.

 A student who has completed compulsory instruction and coursework and has had these approved, is not entitled to repeat that instruction and coursework.
 A student who has been admitted to a course, but who has not completed compulsory instruction and coursework or had these approved, is entitled to repeat that instruction and coursework, depending on available capacity.

 A 3-day home exam consisting of a paper of 3000 words plus list of reference.
 Topic is assigned by the teacher.

 Submit assignments in Inspera

 You submit your assignment in the digital examination system Inspera.
 Read about how to submit your assignment.